Many people died due to lack of proper care, says Ludhmila Hajjar - 10/08/2021 - Balance and Health

 The advance of vaccination and the expectation created by positive results of drugs against the coronavirus — such as the MSD pill — should not take away the focus that the main thing for the patient is still the adequate care.

-This is the opinion of cardiologist Ludhmila Hajjar, intensivist at Rede D’Or São Luiz, professor at the USP School of Medicine and coordinator of the Covid ICU at Hospital das Clínicas in São Paulo.
+This is the opinion of Ludhmila Hajjar, an intensive care cardiologist at Rede D’Or São Luiz, a professor at the USP School of Medicine and coordinator of the Covid ICU at Hospital das Clínicas in São Paulo.
 In March, she refused an invitation to be minister of health in the Bolsonaro government, after the departure of Eduardo Pazuello.

 Used to dealing with politicians and celebrities, she says that the country lacks a standardization of care to face Covid in public and private networks.
 Since the beginning of the pandemic, Brazil has registered 600,000 deaths from the disease.